 Brian Laundrie manhunt: Florida fugitive last seen a day earlier than previously believed, lawyer says

-The FBI found his fiancee Gabby Petito dead in Wyoming on Sept.
+The FBI found Gabby Petito dead in Wyoming on Sept.
 19

 Florida fugitive Brian Laundrie was last seen by his parents on Sept.
-13, according to family attorney Steven Bertolino, who said more than two weeks ago it was a day later.
+13, according to family attorney Steven Bertolino.
+He had previously said the Laundries last saw their son on Sept.
+14.

 "The Laundries were basing the date Brian left on their recollection of certain events," Bertolino told Fox News Tuesday.

-"Upon further communication with the FBI and confirmation of the Mustang being at the Laundrie residence on Wednesday September 15, we now believe the day Brian left to hike in the preserve was Monday September 13."
+"Upon further communication with the FBI and confirmation of the Mustang being at the Laundrie residence on Wednesday Sept.
+15, we now believe the day Brian left to hike in the preserve was Monday Sept.
+13."

 When police visited the Laundrie home on Sept.
 17, Brian Laundrie was not only not inside – but his parents claimed he was missing.

-Chris and Roberta Laundrie initially told investigators at the time they hadn’t seen their son since Tuesday, Sept.
-14, according to a police news release from that Friday that states Laundrie hadn’t been seen "since Tuesday of this week."
+Chris and Roberta Laundrie told investigators at the time they hadn’t seen their son since Tuesday, Sept.
+14, according to a police news release from that Friday, which states Laundrie hadn’t been seen "since Tuesday of this week."

-After Laundrie’s disappearance, police began searching the sprawling T. Mabry Carlton Jr. Reserve, a 25,000-acre preserve near the family’s home in North Port, Fla.
-Infested with gators, snakes, insects and other wildlife, heavy rains also left the swampy park underwater.
-For weeks, investigators failed to find Laundrie inside.
+After Laundrie’s disappearance, police began searching the sprawling T. Mabry Carlton Jr. Reserve, a 25,000-acre preserve near the family’s home in North Port, Florida, infested with gators, snakes, insects and other wildlife.
+Heavy rains also left the swampy park underwater.

 BRIAN LAUNDRIE STOLE, USED GABBY PETITO'S CREDIT CARD AND ‘RAN FROM’ POLICE, ATTORNEY SAYS